X-ray polarimetry of the accreting pulsar GX 301-2: Discussion

-As a test of our RVM fit to the phase-binned data, we now apply an alternative unbinned photon-by-photon analysis \citep{Gonzalez2023}.
-We run MCMC simulations to get the estimates on the RVM parameters.
+As a test of our RVM fit to the phase-binned data, we applied an alternative unbinned photon-by-photon analysis \citep{Gonzalez2023}.
+We ran MCMC simulations to get the estimates on the RVM parameters.
 The results are shown in Fig.~\ref{fig:corner_JH}.
-The photoelectron emission angles for each event are used to constrain a RVM that predicts the distribution of photoelectron angles as a function of the phase.
+The photoelectron emission angles for each event were used to constrain an RVM that predicts the distribution of photoelectron angles as a function of the phase.
 The PA of the best-fit RVM is depicted by an orange curve in Fig.~\ref{fig:unbinned}.
-Furthermore, for illustration we obtained a maximum likelihood estimate of the PD and PA assuming constant polarization in each of fourteen phase bins as shown by the error bars in the lower two panels of Fig.~\ref{fig:unbinned}.
+Furthermore, for illustration, we obtained a maximum-likelihood estimate of the PD and PA, assuming constant polarization in each of the fourteen phase bins, as shown by the error bars in the lower two panels of Fig.~\ref{fig:unbinned}.
 The mean PD in the frame of the magnetic pole is about 2.5\%.
 The best-fit $i_{\rm p}=129\degr\pm16\degr$ and $\theta=47\degr\pm 12\degr$ are in perfect agreement with the RVM fit to the phase-binned data.
-The position angle of the pulsar spin and the zero phase $\phi_0$, are also not well determined.
+However, the position angle of the pulsar spin and the zero phase $\phi_0$ are not well determined.
 Here too, the posterior distributions show multiple peaks and strong correlation between these parameters.
-We see three peaks in $\chi_{\rm p}$ and $\phi_0$ at positions close to those of the phase-binned RVM fits.
+Three peaks in the distributions of $\chi_{\rm p}$ and $\phi_0$ at positions close to those of the phase-binned RVM fits can be seen.